MXProgrammingClub/bus-tracker-frontend/README.md

 # Bus-Tracker-Frontend
 > This repository will be the website frontend of the bus tracker.
-Everything will eventually be hosted by the school.
+Everything is on a public domain now.

 ----
 ### Usage
 1. The package runs on [Node.js][1].
 If you do not have it installed on your computer, please download [here][1].
-2. Download or clone this repository
+2. Download or clone this repository.
-3. In the command line, type
+3. In the command line, type:
 	* `npm install`
 	* `npm start`
-4. Then, go to `http://127.0.0.1:8080` to see the webpage, which will eventually be on the school website.
+4. Then, go to `http://127.0.0.1` to see the webpage.

 [1]:https://nodejs.org